mharyam/BASIC_ALGORITHM_PROJECT/explanation_1.md

     The space complexity is 0(1)

-2) Problem 2: FILE RECURSION:
+2) Problem 2: Search in a Rotated Sorted Array:
-    I am using recursion in here, so the Time complexity is 0(n) The space complexity is 0(1)
+   I am searching base on half of the record, after first getting the mid I check if the mid is the pivot, then I search base on it Since I am searching half the array Time Complexity is 0(log(n)) The space complexity is 0(log(n))

 3) Huffman Coding: